A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 - Less opportunities for early skin-to-skin and a delayed first breastfeed - caesarean births might mean less opportunities for skin-to-skin contact.
 Skin-to-skin contact and the baby having their first breastfeed as soon as possible after birth help breastfeeding to become established (Moore et al, 2016).

-- Effects of caesarean on the baby - babies born by caesarean are more likely to have mucous, which can affect how interested they are in feeding (Tully and Ball, 2013).
-Intravenous fluids during labour can cause a mum’s breasts to become swollen, making it harder for the baby to latch (Genna, 2017).
-The IV fluids during labour can also boost a baby’s birth weight, which can lead to worries that they’ve lost too much weight and to formula supplementation and no/less breastfeeding (Chantry et al, 2014).
+- Effects of a caesarean on the baby - babies born by caesarean are more likely to have mucous in their lungs, which can affect how interested they are in feeding (Tully and Ball, 2014).
+The IV fluids during labour can also boost a baby’s birth weight, which can lead to worries that they’ve lost too much weight and to early formula supplementation and less breastfeeding (Noel-Weiss, 2011; Chantry et al, 2014).

 - Loss of confidence - mums might be less likely to believe their bodies can nurture and feed their baby and that breastfeeding is going well.
-Well-meaning family members might also be more likely to suggest a mum gives her baby formula (this makes breastfeeding more difficult) so she can rest after her caesarean (Tully and Ball, 2013).
+Well-meaning family members might also be more likely to suggest a mum gives her baby formula (this makes breastfeeding more difficult) so she can rest after her caesarean.
+Early formula supplementation reduces a mother's milk production and confidence in her ability to feed her baby (Tully and Ball, 2014).

-- Night feeds - feeding at night can be particularly difficult after a caesarean birth as family members or supporters are not available to help with picking the baby up and positioning them.
+- Night feeds - feeding at night can be particularly difficult after a caesarean birth if family members or supporters are not available to help with picking the baby up.
 Some mums say they feel asking midwives for help is a sign of failure.

 Take a look at our articles for more about the practicalities of recovering from a caesarean birth and for tips to help you recover more quickly.